 Wolf Pack Wednesday: Loyola Traditions

-Now that you’re part of the Pack, you can join in the events and activities that bond us together as a community.
+As we prepare to celebrate some of our favorite and most sacred traditions for Christmas this week, we couldn’t think of a better time to share a few of the Loyola events and activities that bond us together as a community.
 Take a look at a few of our favorite traditions on campus.

 Only at Loyola

 - Wolf Pack Wednesday: Every Wednesday, the University Programming Board offers giveaways on the front porch of the Danna Student Center to those wearing maroon, gold, or Loyola gear!

 - Class Beads: Each class at Loyola has a different “class bead” necklace that is given to them during the first semester.
 Traditionally, students wear their class beads at graduation.

 - Dressing Iggy: On special occasions, our statue, St. Ignatius of Loyola is dressed in different t-shirts and accessories based on what is happening on campus.